direktt/direktt-plugin/guides/developer-guide.md

 From the Direktt app, admins can:
 - **Initiate private chats** with any subscriber.
 - **Send bulk messages** (announcements, updates).
-- **Access subscriber profiles**—including assigning/removing categories & tags.
+- **Access subscriber profiles** - including assigning/removing categories & tags.
 - **Use specialized admin tools:** Triggered from within subscriber profiles or as Admin Services in the app (e.g., loyalty tools, ticket checks, or other workflows).

 > **Tip:** Admin services are configured via the Direktt Web Admin Console and can be linked to custom WordPress workflows or tools.

 ## Subscriber Profile & Admin Tools

-When an admin (or authorized staff) scans a user's Membership ID QR code, the **subscriber's profile** appears in the app—allowing:
+When an admin (or authorized staff) scans a user's Membership ID QR code, the **subscriber's profile** appears in the app - allowing:

 - **Quick assignments:** Add or remove categories/tags for segmentation.
 - **Custom workflows:** Extend this area with WordPress-powered tools (e.g., validate tickets, top-up accounts, or issue rewards).